 We built a live working demo for an extremely complicated solution, with actual data of real flights, and no back-end, in less than half year, with a team of five people.

-A main pain point for the Airline was missing a proprietary solution for weight and balance, having a substantial gap in offering and completeness of the software suite we were marketing.
+The main pain point for the Airline was missing a proprietary solution for weight and balance, withg a substantial gap in offering and completeness of the software suite we were marketing.

-Using competitor's solution was patching the airline need but offered several downsides.
-A few of the downsides considered were an extremely long and costly learning curve, no overall view and understanding of the weight and balance process, high costs and maintenance, non-proprietary, so it was a solution while hurting the software suite overall.
+Using a competitor's solution was patching the airline's need but offered several downsides.
+A few of the downsides considered were an extremely long and costly learning curve, no overall view and understanding of the weight and balance process, high costs and maintenance, and non-proprietary, so it was a solution while hurting the rest of our software suite overall.

 Training people into weight and balance take just way too long and requires senior supervision, not to mention the regulatory chains and risks involved.

 Having an extremely short timeline of just a few months to demonstrate a project of such complexity, we decided to build a live working demo with actual data, real flights, and no back end.